Josh, the Cable Guru: Satin Audio Perseus (P)Review

 Overall sound of the Kinera Nanna 2.0 Pro with the Satin Audio Perseus cable

 The Kinera Nanna 2.0 Pro (Nanna 2.0) sounds slightly V-shaped with the Perseus cable.
-The deep bass is deep and the bass structure is fantastic.
-The mids are forward facing and come with great details.
-The highs are still relaxed but border the sparkling area.
+The sub-bass is deep and the bass structure is fantastic.
+The mids are forward and come with great detail.
+The highs are still relaxed but bordering on the sparkling range.
 The soundstage is about average.

 The Kinera Nanna 2.0 Pro comes with a silver-plated copper cable.
-The sound of the Kinera Nanna 2.0 is a mild V-shape with front mids and relaxed highs.
-The Perseus retains the general sound signature of the Nanna 2.0 and slightly increases the deep bass depth and soundstage.
-There is more detail and clarity in relation to the mid-range.
+The Kinera Nanna 2.0's sound is a mild V-shape with front mids and relaxed highs.
+The Perseus retains the overall sonic signature of the Nanna 2.0, slightly increasing the sub-bass depth and soundstage.
+Regarding the midrange, there is more detail and clarity.

-The mids are directed forward and the Perseus adds more detail and clarity.
+The mids are forward-biased and the Perseus adds more detail and clarity.

-The heights haven't changed much and still seem relaxed.
-For some titles, however, they leaned towards the sparkling side.
-I didn't notice any sibilants.
+The highs have not changed significantly and still seem relaxed.
+However, with some titles, they leaned toward the sparkly side.
+I didn't notice any sibilance.

-With the Perseus, the sound stage felt a little wider, but it was the same height as with the standard cable.
+With the Perseus, the soundstage felt a bit wider but was the same height as the standard cable.

-Perhaps this could be improved by changing the braiding or the structure of the sheath to make it more pliable.
+Perhaps this could be improved by changing the braiding or the structure of the sheath to make it more flexible.
 In addition, the cable does not always sit on the ears when in use, but this can be easily remedied by using the cable ring correctly.
-However, this could also be seen as positive.
-Because the cable is more or less in a "state" and remains in one place, there is hardly any cable noise.
-In addition, the cable is not so easy to wrap and needs a zip tie to hold it in place.
+However, this could also be seen as a positive.
+Because the cable is more or less in one "state" and stays in one place, there is hardly any cable noise.
+Also, the cable doesn't coil easily and requires a zip tie to keep it in place.

-The cable ring is on the thin side and while it does its job, it could be thicker or heavier to help hold the cable better.
-This is especially important because the cable is not very flexible and does not wrap gently around your ears when using IEMS, which is why the cable ring is an important part of a good fit.
-In addition, a thicker cable ring would visually enhance the overall appearance of the cable.
+The cable ring is on the thin side, and while it does its job, it could be thicker or have more weight to better hold the cable.
+This is especially important as the cable is not very flexible and does not wrap gently around the ears when using IEMS, so the cable ring is an important part of a good fit.
+In addition, a thicker cable ring would enhance the overall appearance of the cable.

-The connectors at the end of the cable that connect it to the IEMs look more generic and are the same as those used on all Satin Audio cables.
-This could be enhanced with different colors (e.g. rose gold) or finishes (shiny metal) to better match the overall theme of the cable.
+The connectors on the end of the cable that connect it to the IEMs look rather generic and are the same used on all Satin Audio cables.
+This could be enhanced with different colors (e.g. rose gold) or finishes (shiny metal) to better match the cable's overall theme.
 However, the quality of the connectors is very good.

-All in all, the Satin Audio Perseus cable is a fantastic cable and represents a new standard for the sound quality of cables in the price range below 1000 CHF / USD.
+All in all, the Satin Audio Perseus cable is a fantastic cable and sets a new standard for sub-$1000 cable sound quality.

-It made a great impression on my IEMs and certain frequencies, especially in the sub-bass and midrange, positively changed/improved.
+It made a great impression on my IEMs and Certain frequencies, especially in the sub-bass and mid-range, have been positively changed/improved.

-Satin Audio really made a remarkable cable.
-If its lack of flexibility can be overcome, this is a cable for anyone's IEM collection not to be missed!
+Satin Audio has developed a truly remarkable cable.
+If you can overcome the lack of flexibility, this is a cable for anyone's IEM collection that shouldn't be missed!